Discover more from The Dhamma Letter

 As a vipassana meditator, we begin to understand this process by being mindfully (Sati) aware of it.

 We seek to observe and understand the causal relationship between moha, lobha, and dosa.
 In this way, you will begin to see your kamma (karma).
 Once observed, it will dissipate at a rate proportionate to its strength.
-When the wisdom (Paññā) arises, it will be disappear.
+When the wisdom (Paññā) arises, it will be disappeared.
 The arising of wisdom is dependent on your understanding of anicca (impermanence), dukkha (dissatisfaction), and anatta (non-ego).

 May you be free from any suffering!